-No, you’re not just developing a game - you also need to be the marketing manager, sales director and localization manager.
+You’re developing a game, hooray!
+It’s a dream come true!
+However it’s not as easy as many on the outside will think it is.
+You’re not just working on the game itself, you may also need to be the marketing manager, sales director, localization manager and more.
 You need a budget for your marketing plan, you need a social media plan, and you need some awesome game reviews.

-If time and cashflow is a major factor for you, we suggest something with an undeniable impact on marketing, social media, reviews and downloads.
+If time and cash flow are major factors for you, we suggest something with an undeniable impact on marketing, social media, reviews and downloads.

-Localizing your game will increase your downloads and generate positive reviews from around the world; triggers that rank your game higher when potential clients are searching for a new awesome game to play, because when they find your game, they are more likely to download it - assuming the potential customer understands the content.
+Localizing your game will increase your downloads and generate positive reviews from around the world; triggers that rank your game higher when potential players are searching for an awesome game to download.
+When they find your game, they are more likely to download it if they can understand the content.

 If your budget is a tight one - which languages should you translate into?
 Well, it depends.